|

 Obsolete: The overall product support has stopped.

 Maintenance advice.
-The message confirms that the maintenance advice is prepared based on customer content collected by the
+The message confirms that the maintenance advice is prepared based on customer content collected by the device and provided to ABB.
+Click x to close the message window.

 The bar chart of standard preventive maintenance status shows the schedule details, eg, PM9.

-sequence, status, maintenance history, and notification to perform the maintenance.
-It also shows the end-of-life date of
+The PM kit or schedule details include details of manufacturing and commissioning dates (dd/mm/yyyy), year, maintenance sequence, status, maintenance history, and notification to perform the maintenance.
+It also shows the end-of-life date of the drive when it must be disposed of and replaced.
+The maintenance history includes below information:

 Suggested maintenance date: preventive maintenance plan scheduled based on ideal product aging and utilization.